dwp/dataworks-open-source-policy/documentation.md

 ## Legal Restrictions

-Information must not be published in open repositories if this would be, or might be, in breach of the law. __Note that ignorance of the law is no defence - if in doubt, you must not publish.__
+Information must not be published in open repositories if this would be, or might be, in breach of the law. __Note that ignorance of the law is no defence - if in doubt, you must not publish.__ If there is any doubt or uncertainty, approval from the DWP legal team must be obtained before publication.

 All legal instruments are obviously of relevance, but [the General Data Protection Regulation (GDPR)](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32016R0679&from=EN) and [the Data Protection Act 2018](http://www.legislation.gov.uk/ukpga/2018/12/contents/enacted) both have particular relevance in the context of DataWorks.
 Specifically, personal data (primary data such as name or address, derived data such as username or email address, etc), or other special categories of data (socio-political information, health data, criminal convictions, etc) should not be published in open repositories.
 Note that data protection legislation applies equally to employees and other data subjects as well as to citizens.
 The Information Commissioner's Office provides summary guidance on [personal data](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/key-definitions/what-is-personal-data/) and [determining what is personal data](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/what-is-personal-data/).
 A clear definition of what constitutes personal data in the context of UCFS and DataWorks is set out in the UCFS "Guidance on determining personal data".
-Note that, even for data which isn't strictly classified as personal data, if this relates to an individual then it should not be published in open repositories without prior approval from the Data Protection Team. __If you have not read the UCFS guidance, or do not fully understand the UCFS guidance, then you must not publish.__
+Note that, even for data which isn't strictly classified as personal data, if this relates to an individual then it must not be published in open repositories without prior approval from the Data Protection Team. __If you have not read the UCFS guidance, or do not fully understand the UCFS guidance, then you must not publish.__

 ## Security Restrictions